 - Equipment specification and purchasing.
 Shedding these assets enables manufacturers to direct available capital to support core business strategies.

-Consumer product manufacturers, led by the largest global companies, have already begun to integrate final product packaging with distribution operations.
+Consumer product manufacturers, led by the largest global companies, have already begun to integrate custom product packaging with distribution operations.
 Small and mid-sized manufacturers will follow suit as they recognize the potential of an integrated model to drastically reduce supply chain costs and cycle time.